 Today, those cheesy shrimp tacos are among the most special dishes from northern Mexico.
-You might have tried several taco recipes before, but this authentic and modern Mexican taco recipe is unlike anything else.
+You might have tried several taco recipes before, like my Baja-style tacos de camarón, but this authentic and modern Mexican taco recipe is unlike anything else.

 The reason I love Tacos Gobernador is that they are super convenient to make.
 They are the perfect lunch, dinner, or snack.

 And the best part is, you can make the mixture ahead of time and store it for later use!

 - Shrimp: Use medium or large shrimp cut into bites.
 I used frozen shrimp which I first thaw in cold water.